-Around 85% of all threatened species in New South Wales are represented on the national park estate, despite national parks occupying only 9.3% of the State.
+Around 84% of all threatened species in New South Wales are represented on the national park estate, despite national parks occupying less than 10% of the state.
 The concentration of threatened species and their habitats highlights the critical role of national parks in the effective conservation of threatened species.

 However, there is evidence that the overall decline in biodiversity in New South Wales is occurring even in the national park estate.
 Key threats affecting threatened species populations in national parks include feral predators and other feral animals, invasive weeds, changed fire regimes and a range of impacts associated with climate change.

-The Zero extinctions – national parks as a stronghold for threatened species recovery: National Parks and Wildlife Service Threatened Species Framework (the Framework) outlines a series of actions designed to secure and restore threatened species populations on the national park estate.
-We have several objectives for threatened species conservation on NSW national parks.
+The Zero extinctions – national parks as a stronghold for threatened species recovery: National Parks and Wildlife Service Threatened Species Framework (the Threatened Species Framework) outlines a series of actions designed to secure and restore threatened species populations in national parks.
+We have several objectives for threatened species conservation in NSW national parks.

 Our commitments